zadeviggers/Simple-Vanilla-Notifications/README.md

 ## Typescript

 The library is written in Typescript, so there should be built-in definitions.
 It should just work, but I may have messed up the build system so please open an issue if something's broken.

+## Server-Side Rendering

+Make sure that you don't call `createNotificationManager` until it's in a context that has the document object available.
+Most of the time, this means that you should only call it client side.
+You can do this in Solid by creating a signal for the notification manager that's initially null, and then create the manager and stick it in the Signal inside of an effect.

+## Clean up

+Most of the time you probably don't need to worry about this because you'll only have a single notification manager, but in some cases you might need to remove all of the notifications, or everything, including the notification container.

+There are two useful functions for this, both returned from `createNotificationManager`: `destroy` which destroys all of the active notifications and the container element (keep in mind that after calling this the notification manager is rendered completely useless, so only call this when you REALLY don't need it any more), and `destroyAllNotifications` which does what it says on the tin.